enkidevs/curriculum/lua/roblox-studio/building-obstacles-i/platforming-iii.md

 ## Content

 Don't forget that **you can change position and orientation**!
-You can making platforms that shrink or grow, perhaps give them a spin, or be simplistic and have them function as rudementary elevators!
+You can make platforms that shrink or grow, perhaps give them a spin, or be simplistic and have them function as rudimentary elevators!
 Once again, this is **YOUR CHOICE**.

 For instance, let's create a spinning platform to make it difficult for the player: [1]